SoulKa/cds-s-2021/tasks/mopp-2018-t3-himeno/README.md

 - made all fill functions of the matrices multithreaded
 - removed the use of the `wrk1` matrix as it only contains `0.0` and is never written
 - substituted the many occurances of `m->at(n,r,c,d)` by precalculated memory offsets
+- remove all matrices except `wrk` and `p` since they were useless
+- only calculate `gosa` in the last iteration

 ## Problems